The nonvanishing hypothesis at infinity for Rankin-Selberg convolutions: Introduction

 \end{itemize} where

 and

 Here and henceforth, a superscript ``$\,\mathrm t\,$" over a matrix indicates its transpose, a superscript ``$\,\circ\,$" over a Lie group indicates its identity connected component, and ``$\,^\vee$" indicates the contragredient representation.
 Recall that a representation of a real reductive group is called a Casselman-Wallach representation if it is smooth, Fr\'{e}chet, of moderate growth, and its Harish-Chandra module has finite length.
 The reader may consult \cite{Cass}, \cite[Chapter 11]{Wa2} or \cite{BK} for details about Casselman-Wallach representations.
-As is quite common, we do not distinguish a representation with its underlying space.
+As is quite common, we do not distinguish a representation with its underlying space, or an irreducible representation with its isomorphism class.

-The set $\Omega(\mu)$ is explicitly determined by Vogan-Zuckerman theory (\cite{VZ}) of cohomological representations.
-In particular (\cite[Section 3]{Clo}),
+The set $\Omega(\mu)$ is explicitly determined by Vogan-Zuckerman theory \cite{VZ} of cohomological representations.
+In particular \cite[Section 3]{Clo},

 Here ``$\mu$ is pure" means that

 Recall the sign character